Nanohenry10-9/FatFone/README.md

 Future implementations:
 - Settings app

-### FatFone & FatOS 2M & 2MB
+### FatFone & FatOS 2M, 2MB and 2.1MB

-Runs on FatFone 2M and 2MB
+OS ver.
+2M runs on FatFone 2M, and ver.
+2MB on FatFone 2MB

 This is an updated version of FatOS 2 with more flash usage and two extenal buttons (only FatFone & FatOS 2MB) (home and back, pins 18 and 19 in that order).